InstaZDLL/Besson_Ethan_info1a_164_2023/.github/ROADMAP.md

 27. [x] Fix status messages in `add_marque_form.html`.
 28. [x] Add a gif tutorial for the installation section.
 29. [x] Fix bugs in the `/materiel` page.
-30. [ ] Move all route sources to a separate folder with a corresponding name. 🔜
+30. [x] Move all route sources to a separate folder with a corresponding name.
 31. [ ] Redesign of the entire `/personnes` section. 🔜